kubearmor/KubeArmor/gtr.md

 * Please outline the project’s API Design.
 KubeArmor doesn't expose any REST APIs, instead, it uses gRPC to provide core functionality like log watching, policy enforcement, and health checks.
 These functions change infrequently since we aim to keep them as generic as possible.
 When a change is unavoidable, we add a new function, mark the old one as deprecated, and remove it only after it has aged out of the support window.

+For Policy creation/updates, k8s native resource model is used for managing the policies.

   * Describe the project’s release processes, including major, minor and patch releases.